NaleRaphael/bytefall/README.md

 This is a Python virtual machine implemented in pure Python for version >= Py34.
 It mainly derives from the following great works: [nedbat/byterun][nedbat_byterun] and [darius/tailbiter][darius_tailbiter].

-In this project, more complete bytecode operations is implemented.
-And the structure of implementation is modified to make it more easily to support multiple version of Python.
+In this project, more complete bytecode operations are implemented.
+And the structure of implementation is modified to make it more easily be extended for multiple version of Python.

-More features for debugging bytecode is going to be implemented, because I'm trying to use this tool to fix some bugs in my own project [bytejection][bytejection].
+More features for debugging bytecode are going to be implemented, because I'm trying to use this tool to fix some bugs in my own project [bytejection][bytejection].

 ## Installation
 ```bash